() method of the

 MediaStreamTrack interface applies a set of constraints to the track; these constraints let the Web site or app establish ideal values and acceptable ranges of values for the constrainable properties of the track, such as frame rate, dimensions, echo cancelation, and so forth.

 Constraints can be used to ensure that the media meets certain guidelines you prefer.
 For example, you may prefer high density video but require that the frame rate be a little low to help keep the data rate low enough not overtax the network.
 Constraints can also specify ideal and/or acceptable sizes or ranges of sizes.
-See "Applying constraints" in Media Capture and Streams API (Media Streams) for more information on how to apply your preferred constraints.
+See "Applying constraints" in Capabilities, constraints, and settings for more information on how to apply your preferred constraints.

 var appliedPromise = MediaStreamTrack.applyConstraints(constraints);

 MediaTrackConstraintsobject listing the constraints to apply to the track's constrainable properties; any existing constraints are replaced with the new values specified, and any constrainable properties not included are restored to their default constraints.
 If this parameter is omitted, all currently set custom constraints are cleared.

 Promise which resolves when the constraints have been successfully applied.
 If the constraints cannot be applied, the promise is rejected with a